cherch173/clearance/README.md

 **CLEARANCE** is that service.

-Split into individual CASES -- we at _Clearance_ have devised a simple, accesible, user-friendly web based application to handle the maelstrom of information that's come our way since Leslie Kean & Ralph Blumenthal first published their article in the _New York Times_ in 2017 confirming the existence of AATIP (the _Advanced Aerospace Threat Identification Program_) within the United States' Department of Defense within the Pentagon.
+Split into individual CASES -- we at _Clearance_ have devised a simple, accesible, user-friendly web based application to handle the maelstrom of information that's come our way since Leslie Kean & Ralph Blumenthal first published their article in the _New York Times_ in 2017 confirming the existence of AATIP (the _Advanced Aerospace Threat Identification Program_) within the United States' Department of Defense.

 Turns out the truth _is_ out there and well, it'd sure be a lot easier to access if it was a bit more user-friendly...
 ***